What is Moxibustion And The Healing Powers of Moxa?

 How Is Moxibustion Used?

 Direct moxibustion is when a licensed physician lets you let out moxa in the shape of cones onto your skin.
-In The United States, more widespread is indirect moxibustion, where the burning moxa does not directly touch your skin.
+In the United States, indirect moxibustion is more widespread, where the burning moxa does not directly touch your skin.

 • Place the moxa about 1 inch away from your skin.